 Question: My child is in Primary 3 now.
-Should I get him to start memorising idioms and similes so that he can include them in his compositions?
+Should he memorise idioms and similes for his writing?

 Answer: Idioms and similes form a part of the required vocabulary that each student should possess but not the whole.

-Students can also be mislead into thinking that the learning of vocabulary is merely about similes and idioms, without realising that it is a vast realm which comprises of other segments like adjectives, adverbs and specific verbs.
+Many students mistakenly believe that the learning of vocabulary is merely about similes and idioms.
+A well-written story should include other parts of the language like adjectives, adverbs and specific verbs.

-Like an artist who finds it necessary to be painting with different colours and strokes to create the painting, students will need to use a medley of adjectives, adverbs, verbs and idioms to create a descriptive story.
+An artist creates a painting with different colours and strokes.
+To write like a true artist, students will need to use a medley of adjectives, adverbs, verbs and idioms to create a descriptive story.